Blue Flame vs Yellow Gas Flame

 Red/Yellow gas flames... not so much...

-Gas flames are normally blue but sometimes they burn red or yellow.
+Gas flames are normally blue but sometimes they burn red or yellow when there is a problem.

 Natural Gas Blue Flame and LPG Gas (Propane) Blue Flame Colour - What Temperature is it?